belle2/basf2/online_book/basf2/various_additions.rst

    Since there was no correction performed, the momentum of this particle will simply be the same as the momentum of its daughter.

-.. admonition:: Excercise
+.. admonition:: Exercise
-   :class: excercise stacked
+   :class: exercise stacked

-   How would you use the Belle method for Bremsstrahlung recovery, insted of the Belle II one?
+   How would you use the Belle method for Bremsstrahlung recovery, instead of the Belle II one?

 .. admonition:: Hint